delino12/todo-api/README.md

 # Todo-api
-A todo api for nativescript application
+A todo api for android and web application

 ## Get started
 Clone repository and cd into the root directory via command line or terminal